NataliaLopatkina/black-and-white/README.md

 ### HTML
 - [Pug](https://pugjs.org/api/getting-started.html)

-## Поддержка браузеров
+## Browser support
-Автопрефиксер настроен под использование Flexbox Layout и на следующие браузеры:
+The autoprefixer is configured to use Flexbox Layout and to the following browsers:
-- 3 последние версии современных браузеров. На момент написания это:
+- 3 latest versions of modern browsers.
+At the time of writing this is:
  - IE Edge 13+
  - Chrome 58+
  - FireFox 53+